Automating-GIS-processes/CSC18/source/lessons/L2/overview.rst

 Lesson 2 Overview
 =================

-In this week, we will learn how to read and write spatial data, and how to deal with projections in Python using `Geopandas <http://geopandas.org/>`_ -module and some useful data management functionalities.
+In this lesson, we will learn how to read and write spatial data, and how to deal with projections in Python using `Geopandas <http://geopandas.org/>`_ -module and some useful data management functionalities.

 1. :doc:`Introduction to Geopandas <geopandas-basics>`